 Studio photographers will appreciate that the Sony A7R III (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A6500 and the A7R III are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the A7R III followed on from the Sony A7R II.
+Both the A6500 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The A6500 was replaced by the Sony A6600, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A6500 Manual (free pdf) or the online Sony A7R III Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A6500 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.